ray-chan-in-transit/airline-klub-gui/README.md

 VUE_APP_PLAYER_ID=NNNN
 VUE_APP_TOKEN=eyJhbXXXXX.eyJkY.XXXXXXXXXXX
 ```
 Your token can be found by examining your cookies sent through your header.
-(Chrome -> Webpage -> Inspect Element -> Network ->[select an AUTH'ed GET response] -> Headers -> Request Header -> Cookie)  It'll be known as the PLAY_SESSION.
+(Chrome/Firefox -> Webpage -> Inspect Element -> Network ->[select an AUTH'ed GET response] -> Headers -> Request Header -> Cookie)  It'll be known as the PLAY_SESSION.

 **Your token is the only thing that validate you.
 Treat it like a password.
 Don't commit it!**